 Initial conditions for solution compositions and solid and gas phase reactants can be read from one or more PHREEQC input files or strings and then distributed to the model cells.
 An initial solution composition is assigned to each cell.
 In addition, sets of reactants can be assigned to each cell to define the types of reactions that can occur in the cell (equilibrium phases, cation exchange, surface complexation, solid solutions, gas phase, and kinetics) and the initial number of moles of each reactant, for example the initial amount of a mineral or the number of ion-exchange sites.

-A reaction module (an instance of PhreeqcRM) has at least three IPhreeqc instances, one or more workers, an input-processing instance called the InitialPhreeqc instance, and a utility instance, which is optionally used for special calculations.
+A reaction module (an instance of PhreeqcRM) has at least three IPhreeqc instances, one or more workers, an input-processing instance called the InitialPhreeqc instance, and a utility instance, which is optionally used for special calculations (for example calculating the pH of a mixture of water extracted from a well).
 If using MPI, each process has a reaction module with one worker and a total of three IPhreeqc instances.
 If using OpenMP, the reaction module has a number of workers equal to the number of threads specified in the constructor.

 The LoadDatabase method loads a PHREEQC database for all of the IPhreeqc instances.
 The PHREEQC database defines a set of elements and corresponding thermodynamic data for the aqueous species, gas components, and mineral phases derived from these elements.
 The database determines which type of aqueous model will be used—the WATEQ ion-association, LLNL (Lawrence Livermore National Laboratory) ion-association, Pitzer, or SIT (Specific Interaction Theory) model.
 The database may also contain thermodynamic data for ion-exchange and surface-complexation processes and rate expressions for kinetic reactions.
-Like with PHREEQC, it is possible to modify or augment the definitions of the database with other input files; however, the thermodynamic definitions must be consistent for all of the IPhreeqc instances.
+Like PHREEQC, it is possible to modify or augment the definitions of the database with other input files; however, the thermodynamic definitions must be consistent for all of the IPhreeqc instances.

 The RunFile method reads and executes a PHREEQC input file by any combination of IPhreeqc instances: worker, InitialPhreeqc, and utility.
 If only initial or boundary conditions are included in the input file, then only the InitialPhreeqc instance needs to run the file.
 If additions to the database are part of an input file, then all of the IPhreeqc instances should run the file so that all instances use the same thermodynamic data and aqueous model.
 Selected output definitions (combinations of the PHREEQC data blocks SELECTED_OUTPUT and USER_PUNCH) need to be read by the worker instances to allow extraction of selected data for visualization or output to files.

 The strategy for assigning initial conditions to the reaction cells is to transfer definitions from the InitialPhreeqc instance to the worker instances.
 Once the InitialPhreeqc instance reads a PHREEQC input file, a set of solutions and reactants is present within the InitialPhreeqc instance, each identified by a user number (integer), as specified in the input file.
 These solutions and reactants can be distributed to the reaction cells by use of the InitialPhreeqc2Module method.
 The argument to the method is an array of integers that specifies the solutions and reactants, as identified by user numbers, that are assigned to each transport cell.
-The array is indexed as follows: (1) solution, (2) equilibrium phases, (3) exchangers, (4) surfaces, (5) gas phase, (6) solid solutions, and (7) kinetic reactions.
-Solution user numbers for each transport cell are stored first in the array, followed by equilibrium phases user numbers, and so on, equivalent to Fortran storage (nxyz, 7).
-A negative integer indicates that a reactant is not present in a cell.
-The mapping from transport cells to reaction cells is used to move the solutions and reactants to the worker instances and to number them in the reaction-cell numbering system.